apache/flink/flink-runtime-web/README.md

 The dashboard code is under `/app`.
 The result of the build process is under `/web` in the src/main/resources folder.

-When building Flink with Maven (in particular the `flink-dist` project), the generated files are copied into the build target, to the folder `resources/web-runtime-monitor`.
+When building Flink with Maven (in particular the `flink-dist` project), the generated files are copied into the fat jar of Flink.

 ### Developing